Modules

 let result = x * 2

-See the tasks guide for the full details on passing variables, record destructuring, and mutation propagation.
+See the tasks guide for the full details on passing variables and record destructuring.

 Best Practices